ataraxao/cwa/introduction.md

 If CWAs + a credible Clearinghouse are adopted at meaningful scale, we should observe:

 1. **Lower breakup rates after vesting cap**
-   Once the Partner COO hits the cap *(e.g., 50%)*, the relationship becomes a parity compounding machine.
+   Once the Recipient Party hits the cap *(e.g., 50%)*, the relationship becomes a parity compounding machine.
 The model predicts a downshift in separations after the cap versus before the cap, controlling for age, income, and children.

 2. **Reduced litigation intensity around assets governed by the CWA**
    Deterministic unwind + ledger accounting should reduce “narrative warfare” incentives.
 The model predicts: